Abstraction in Java

 - Any class that contains one or more abstract methods must also be declared with abstract keyword.

-- An abstract class can have parametrized constructors and default constructor is always present in an abstract class.
+- An abstract class can have parameterized constructors and default constructor is always present in an abstract class.

 When to use abstract classes and abstract methods with an example